Torres del Paine National Park: Geology

 Much of the geology of the Paine Massif area consists of Cretaceous sedimentary rocks that have been intruded by a Miocene-aged laccolith.
 Orogenic and erosional processes have shaped the present-day topography, and glacial erosion is mainly responsible for the sculpturing of the massif in the last tens of thousands of years.
 A good example of the latter is the Cuernos del Paine, whose central bands of exposed granite contrast strongly with the dark aspect of their tops, which are remnants of a heavily eroded sedimentary stratum.
-In the case of Las Torres, what once was their overlying sedimentary rock layer has been completely eroded away, leaving behind the more resistant granite.
+In the case of Las Torres, what once was their overlying sedimentary rock layer has been completely eroded, leaving behind the more resistant granite.

 In June 2014, scientists uncovered fossils of at least 46 ancient specimens of nearly complete skeletons of dolphin-like creatures called Ichthyosaurs which lived between 245 and 90 million years ago.
 The finding came after melting glaciers revealed new rock faces beneath.

 During the last glacial period glacier extent in the area peaked about 48,000 years ago, much earlier than for the more northern locations of Chiloé and Llanquihue.
 During the late Pleistocene and early Holocene a series of proglacial lakes existed in the Torres del Paine area.
 The last of these lakes, the Great Tehuelche Paleolake, covered what is now Sarmiento and Del Toro lakes plus a large area to east making Cazador Range a peninsula.
 The Great Tehuelche Paleolake vanished after being drained about 7,113 years before present.
 Ancient lake terraces marks the level attained by these lakes albeit great uncertainty exists regarding their evolution.